Milford Rural Agricultural School: History

 The Milford Rural Agricultural School served as a high school for area students until 1957, when a new high school was constructed three miles north after the Milford schools became part of the Huron Valley School District.
-The old high school was then used as a Junior High until 1970, when a new Junior High was built, after which the old Union School was torn down and the Rural Agricultural School building was converted to a distribution center for the school district.
+The old high school was then used as a Junior High until 1970, when a new Junior High, the present Muir Middle School, was built, after which the old Union School was torn down and the Rural Agricultural School building was converted to a distribution center for the school district.
 In 1984 this use was also discontinued, and the building became vacant.

 In 1995, the Milford Rural Agricultural School was demolished.
 The plaque formerly above the entrance was moved to the Milford Historical Museum.

 Description

 The Milford Rural Agricultural School was a two-story, L-shaped, brick Arts and Crafts building trimmed with limestone.
 The arched entryway was topped with a parapet, and the exterior brickwork was accented with polychromatic brick work and square limestone medallions.
 The windows were multi-paned, double-hung units placed in banks of two, three or four, and separated by polychromatic brick work.

 On the interior, there was a large multi-story Community room in one wing, used as an auditorium and gymnasium.
 The first floor also featured a Chemistry Room and Physics Room with a shared Lecture Room, a Domestic Science Room, a Manual Arts Room, and a Finishing Room.
 On the second floor was an Agriculture Room, two Recitation Rooms, a Domestic Arts Room, a large Assembly Room, and an office.